 OUTGROWN YOUR OWN BACKYARD?
 COME PLAY IN OURS.

-At Columbia, were as passionate about the outdoors as you are.
-And while our gear is available worldwide, were proud to be based in the Pacific Northwest, where natural wonders are our playground.
+At Columbia, we are as passionate about the outdoors as you are.
+And while our gear is available worldwide, we are proud to be based in the Pacific Northwest, where natural wonders are our playground.

 Every product we make and every task we undertake is inspired by the famous words of our founder Gert Boyle: Its perfect.
 Now make it better.
 As pioneers of relentless improvement, we are constantly evolving.